Why add cladding to a shipping container?

-Soon we will be releasing a couple of steel angle iron brackets, pre drilled for Domino Clamps, which will make this option a lot easier.
+Find out how to make your own angle iron brackets, for Domino Clamps, which will make this option a lot easier.

 Pre-drilled steel channel systems like unistrut could also be used to make a clever and relatively lightweight frame, using little more than a metal chop saw and some hand tools.
 Unistrut’s P1000T channel has slots in the back which would allow you to bolt the product directly to the Domino Clamp, and come up with whatever design of subframe you might need for your particular cladding choice using their wide variety of joiners and accessories.
 You could then use their sprung channel nuts to bolt your cladding or facia onto the unistrut.

 We aim to put together a more detailed How-To’s for each of these options in the coming weeks and months, but for the moment we hope this has given you some ideas on how you might start framing off your container ready for cladding.